 Prescriptions are subject to the rules of the country where they are dispensed.
 For example, in some countries a prescription may only be accepted for a certain time period after it is written.

-Some medicines may not be authorised for sale or may not be available in another country within the EEA.
-To find out if your medicine is available in other member states, you can check with the national contact point for cross-border healthcare.
+Some medicines may not be authorised for sale or may not be available in another country within the EEA or the UK.
+To find out if your medicine is available in another EEA member state, you can check with the national contact point for cross-border healthcare.

 If an item is required to have a special medical prescription it should not be issued for use in another member state.
 This applies to controlled drugs such as strong, opioid-based painkillers and certain sedatives.